 FUTURE BOND ISSUANCES: New York State currently has no plans to issue additional Trust Fund Bonds.

 PURPOSE: Under the terms of the State's Multi-Year Capital Program, the Bonds will be used to fund capital improvements for State highways and bridges.
 NOTE: Legislation enacted in 2005 increased the aggregate principal amount of Bonds authorized to be issued to $16.5 billion.

 SECURITY: The Bonds are payable from and secured by revenues of the Dedicated Highway and Bridge Trust Fund held in the joint custody of the Commissioner of Taxation and Finance and the State Comptroller subject to appropriation by the State Legislature.
-The revenues are estimated to be derived from eight tax fee, and subsidy sources for the State Fiscal Year 2011-12 as listed below and reflect the estimates contained in the 2012-13 Executive Budget.
+The revenues are estimated to be derived from eight tax fees, and subsidy sources for the State Fiscal Year 2017 as listed below and reflect the estimates contained in the 2017-2018 Enacted Budget.